marrink-lab/MDVoxelSegmentation/README.rst

 Post some feedback in our issues
 *********************************
 We would love to see how you used MDVoxelClustering in your projects and are always happy to see cool systems and screenshots.
 Just upload them to an issue of this repository.
-Of course there is also place for comments on usability and bugs.
+There is also place for comments on usability and bugs.

 How to contribute
 ******************
 If you are interested in joining this project after its initial release just post an issue, or better yet, send an email to b.m.h.bruininks@gmail.com.
 We are currently still filled with ideas to be implemented and all hands are welcome.
 Some of the open topics are in the issues.
-Anybody who contributes for a fair share will of course be included in future publications.
+Anybody who contributes for a fair share will off course be included in future publications.

 Examples
 ---------